 Can’t find it?
 Contact a customer service representative from your trip provider(s) and have them explain their cancellation policy to you.

-In some cases, depending on the length of the cancellation window, you might not need CFAR.
+In some cases, depending on the length of the cancellation window, you might not need cancel for any reason coverage.

-If you’re not traveling at the last minute, you should buy trip insurance along with CFAR within two weeks of when you book your trip.
+If you’re not traveling at the last minute, you should buy trip insurance with Cancel for Any Reason coverage within two weeks of booking your trip.

 That gives you plenty of lead time to shop for the best policies and compare them.

-Although they may offer it, you should never buy CFAR coverage from an airline, hotel or car rental website.
-For CFAR coverage, Clark wants you to use an independent site that is separate from your travel bookings.
+Although they may offer it, you should never buy Cancel for Any Reason coverage from an airline, hotel or car rental website.
+Instead, Clark wants you to use an independent site that is separate from your travel bookings.